kg4sgp/arduino-rtty/README.md

 arduino-RTTY
 ============

+To use this:

+* Open arduino
+* Open sketch, and navigate to rtty/rtty.ino
+* Upload to Arduino.

 A interrupt driven, PWM audio output , RTTY modulator for the arduino.
 All you need is a speaker.
 This program produces 45 baud baudot RTTY, 170Hz spacing, the "standard" shift (mark is high tone) and two stop bits by default but *is* configurable!

 A low pass filter on the output of the modulator is desirable but not absolutely necessary (it will just be a marginally dirty audio signal if you don't add the filter).
 I'll update with a simple RC circuit in due time.